mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## %killername% and other HUD bugs

 This is a HUD initialization bug with TF2.
-You can fix it by running `hud_reloadscheme`.
+You can fix it by running `hud_reloadscheme` (once is enough).

 If you'd like this command to automatically run to fix this bug, you can put this in your `autoexec.cfg`: